 Sensory integration is the neurological process of organizing sensory inputs for function in daily life.
 Our brains take in information from the body and interpret that information so that we can survive and make sense of our world.
 Whether a baby or an adult, we all use our senses to learn and develop.

-It’s easy to create sensory activities for toddlers at home.
-Many times, all that is needed is a few common objects you can find around the house or grocery store, such as clay, cornstarch and bits of fabric.
+Learn how you can help your toddler develop her sensory skills with DIY sensory activities at home.
+Many times, all you need are a few common objects you can find around the house or grocery store, such as clay, cornstarch and bits of fabric.

 The benefit of indoor activities for toddlers is that they are weather proof!
 Rain or shine, you can keep your children entertained.
 However, these activities can easily be taken outside on a nice day, where you can integrate the natural environment into the sensory experience.

 The activities are so simple that they are easy to translate to sensory activities for preschoolers.
 For children with sensory integration and sensory processing disorder, these activities can be modified to fit the child’s needs – monitor his or her interactions with each activity and adjust appropriately.

 Warm and Cold Tubs

 - Put the two dish tubs on a clean table or floor space.
 Put a little cold water in one tub.
 Have the child put on their smocks or aprons and help you carry several ice cube trays to the tubs.
 Crack the ice trays.
 Give the child ice cubes and let him put the ice cubes in the tub with a little water.
 As he is doing this, talk about how the cubes feel.
 After all the cubes are in one tub, fill the second tub about a quarter full with warm water.
 Let the child feel the water in both tubs by playing with it.
 As he plays, talk about warm and cold.

 - Extension: give your child a clean washcloth and let him dip the cloth in each tub and touch it to his face.
 Ask how it feels.

 Small Bottle Shake